-The Notes will be offered severally by one or more of RBC Dominion Securities Inc., BMO Nesbitt Burns Inc., CIBC World Markets Inc., National Bank Financial Inc., Scotia Capital Inc., TD Securities Inc., Desjardins Securities Inc., HSBC Securities (Canada) Inc., iA Private Wealth Inc., Laurentian Bank Securities Inc., Manulife Securities Incorporated, Merrill Lynch Canada Inc. and Wells Fargo Securities Canada, Ltd. (collectively, the "Dealers").
-Under a dealer agreement dated March 28, 2022 between us and the Dealers, the Notes may be purchased or offered at various times by any of the Dealers, as agent, underwriter or principal, at prices and commissions to be agreed upon, for sale to the public at prices to be negotiated with purchasers.
+The Notes will be offered severally by one or more of RBC Dominion Securities Inc., BMO Nesbitt Burns Inc., CIBC World Markets Inc., National Bank Financial Inc., Scotia Capital Inc., TD Securities Inc., Desjardins Securities Inc., iA Private Wealth Inc., Laurentian Bank Securities Inc., Manulife Wealth Inc., Merrill Lynch Canada Inc. and Wells Fargo Securities Canada, Ltd. (collectively, the "Dealers").
+Under a dealer agreement dated April 26, 2024 between us and the Dealers, the Notes may be purchased or offered at various times by any of the Dealers, as agent, underwriter or principal, at prices and commissions to be agreed upon, for sale to the public at prices to be negotiated with purchasers.
 Sale prices may vary during the distribution period and as between purchasers.
 We may also offer the Notes to purchasers directly, pursuant to applicable registration exemptions, at prices and on terms to be negotiated.
 See "Plan of Distribution".

-It is not currently anticipated that the Notes will be listed on any stock exchange or quotation system and, consequently, there is no market through which these securities may be sold and purchasers may not be able to resell Notes purchased under the prospectus.
+It is not currently anticipated that the Notes will be listed on any stock exchange or quotation system and, consequently, there may be no market through which the Notes may be sold and purchasers may therefore be unable to resell Notes purchased under the prospectus.
+This may affect the pricing of the Notes in any secondary market, the transparency and availability of trading prices, the liquidity of the Notes, and the extent of issuer regulation.
 See "Risk Factors" in the prospectus.